 I had an idea for a while to make her a huge water table where she can fulfill all her water-related needs.
 Our youngest daughter is already 6 months.
 My girls already started fighting over toys and possessions.
 I had to make something big and wide enough to fit at least 2 kids without them stepping on each other's toes.
 I got inspired by this amazing water and sand table by Ana White.

 It was super easy to put together and I used wood that was left after I built a Montessori Floor House bed.
 The sensory table is meant to stay in the backyard so I didn't care much about finish and esthetics.
 This is all about functionality.
-It was built around this $4 clear 28 Qt/27 L container boxes and wooden 2x4s, 2x3s and 1x3s boards.
+It was built around these $4 clear 28 Qt/27 L container boxes and wooden 2x4s, 2x3s, and 1x3s boards.
 I used them because I already had the scraps and didn't want to buy new wood for this project.

 - Wood planks